Frechmatz/cl-synthesizer/makedoc/doc.md

     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.

-    The input/output sockets exposed by the module are not buffered by the rack.
+    The input/output socket lists exposed by the module are not buffered by the rack.
 Therefore the module should return either a quoted list or keep it in an internal variable.
 The module must not add or remove input/output sockets after it has been instantiated.

 *   &rest args Arbitrary additional arguments to be passed to the module instantiation function.
 These arguments typically consist of keyword parameters.